 Chirije offered a little for everyone in my family.
-My husband and I could hike to our hearts content, either on the beach or in the local hills.
-More on that in future posts.
-My son could hang out in the hammock on the open air porch.
+My husband and I could hike to our heart’s content, either on the beach or in the local hills.
+My son could hang out in the hammock on the open-air porch.
 He could read a book, take a nap while cooled by an ocean breeze, or just sit and admire the view.
 The porch became the place where we shared a glass of wine before dinner (bring your own), played a game, and photographed frame after frame of beautiful sunsets.
 We rested there after boogie boarding the waves and hiking the local trails.
 It became a magnet for our family.
 If you weren’t sure where someone was, they would eventually show up here.

 The Birds at Chirije Lodge

 But the patio isn’t the only option at Chirije.

 My favorite – birds.
 There were birds everywhere despite the young cat that thought she owned the place.
 No need to hike up the hill.
 All you needed to do was observe from the open walkways or sit out on one of the many benches.
 We saw so many different species.
 The most exciting was probably a Blue-crowned Motmot, better known locally as a Relojero because it’s tail keeps time like a clock’s pendulum.
 This fairly large and colorful bird can actually camouflage itself very well.
 He arrived daily, mostly in the mornings, to hunt for bugs and such on the ground.
 He was joined by tiny flitting hummingbirds, the smallest woodpecker I have ever seen, busy Tanagers and squawking Caciques.
 We saw swallows and doves.
 We saw the Groove-billed Ani.
 I only wish that every photo did the birds justice.